YOU CAN ONLY LIVE SO LONG

 Mike Johnson

 People die under a variety of circumstances and in many different ways.
 Most do not die under such unique circumstances as the two men mentioned above, although many die unexpectedly and suddenly as they did.
-However, in spite of how death comes and the circumstances under which it comes, it comes to all.
+However, in spite of how death comes and the conditions under which it happens, it comes to all.

-The Bible teaches the inevitability of death and the fickleness of our life here upon this earth.
-Hebrews 9:27 speaks of two certainties which we face as it says “And as it is appointed unto men once to die, but after this the judgment.”
-Job 14:1-2 says, “Man that is born of a woman is of few days, and full of trouble.
-He cometh forth like a flower, and is cut down; he fleeth also as a shadow, and continueth not.”
-James 4:14 points out that our life is a “vapor, that appeareth for a little time, and then vanisheth away.”
+The Bible teaches the inevitability of death and the fickleness of our life here on this earth.
+Hebrews 9:27 speaks of two certainties we face as it says, “And as it is appointed unto men once to die, but after this the judgment.”
+Job 14:1-2 says, “Man who is born of woman Is of few days and full of trouble.
+He comes forth like a flower and fades away; He flees like a shadow and does not continue.”
+James 4:14 points out that our life is a “vapor that appears for a little time and then vanishes away.”

-When a person dies, various questions might be asked.
+People ask various questions when a death occurs.
 Someone might ask, “Did he leave a family behind?”
 Another may ask, “Did he have a lot of money?”
 Some may want to know the cause of the person’s death.
-Although commonly asked, these questions, and any other similar questions, pale in comparison to what is the most important question: “Was the person a faithful Christian?”
-When a person dies, this is the only question which really matters.
+Although commonly asked, these and similar questions pale compared to the most crucial question: “Was the person a faithful Christian?”
+When a person dies, this is the only question that matters.

-At the longest, life upon this earth is short and death can come at anytime.
-What are we doing with the time we have?
-Are we using our short life here upon this earth to faithfully serve God?
+At the most, life on this earth is short, and death can come at any time.
+So what are we doing with the time we have?
+Are we using our brief life here on this earth to faithfully serve God?
 Are we “redeeming the time” (Eph.
-5:16) knowing that our death and the Judgment are swiftly approaching (Eccl.
-9:7, II Cor.
+5:16), knowing that our death and the Judgment are swiftly approaching (Eccl.
+9:7, 2 Cor.
 5:10)?

 People do die under unusual circumstances and at unexpected times.
 However, unless the Lord comes first, we all will die.
 Are we prepared for this inevitable event?
-If not, we need to make sure we are prepared by obeying the Will of God.
+If not, we need to make sure we prepare ourselves by obeying the Will of God.